21 January 2017

-The Bali International 2016 Summer School: ‘In Search of Southeast Asia’, which will be held at Indonesia’s leading Udayana University on the tropical island of Bali, will offer superb two weeks of learning, sharing, cultural immersion, networking and connecting.
+The Bali International 2017 Winter School: ‘In Search of Southeast Asia’, which will be held at Indonesia’s leading Udayana University on the tropical island of Bali, offers superb two weeks of learning, sharing, cultural immersion, networking and connecting.
 The range of lectures, study trips and other activities on offer will be relevant and stimulating for students of various social sciences disciplines, namely International Relations, Politics, Economics, Sociology, Media and Communications, but also young professionals interested in getting a deeper understanding of this strategically and economically important region.
 Below, you’ll find detailed information about the lectures and field/study trips, dates, cost of the program and others.

 The two-week intensive international study abroad program provides a multidisciplinary introduction to key concepts in international relations, politics, economics, sociology and anthropology and their uses in the analysis of modern Southeast Asia, with a special emphasis on Indonesia.
 It covers the historical, political, cultural and social factors that have helped shape Southeast Asia and the ASEAN regional grouping.
 Organized activities include an excursion to cultural, religious and historical sites in Bali, several study trips, each focusing on a particular theme, as well as team-building activities, including a white-water rafting adventure trip.
 There will certainly be also ample free time to explore.